esmo/copy-material-assignments/README.md

 # Blender Copy Material Assignments Add-on

 This Blender add-on allows you to copy material assignments from one object (the active object) to other selected objects.
-The material slots are not only copied, but also assigned to the to the corresponding geometry of the target object.
+The material slots are not only copied, but also assigned to the corresponding geometry of the target object.
-This is useful when you have multiple objects with the same geometry and want to ensure they all have the same material assignments, including .
+This is useful when you have multiple objects with the same geometry and want to ensure they all have the same material assignments.

 ## Installation